-With the holiday season upon us, it is a great time to re-think your gift-giving rituals.
-Instead of trying to find the perfect present, find simple ways to bring your full presence to those you love- truly, the most generous thing we can offer anyone is our undivided attention.
+They say that attention is the rarest and purest form of generosity.
+With the holiday season upon us, it is a great time to reconsider what matters most in our gift-giving rituals.
+I believe the most generous thing we can offer anyone is our undivided attention.
 Being thoughtful and deliberate about how you spend your time and what you focus on in your most meaningful relationships is where intimate giving begins.

 Our most cherished memories – the ones that make up the stories we share many years later – are rarely found in a box, but rather are captured in the moments when we offer our full presence to the people we love.
 Whether sharing a hearty laugh or creating space for someone’s grief, true connection redeems us and makes us remember what holidays are for.

 We need to have fun together to remember what actually drew us to the partnership in the first place.
 Too many relationships suffer from the shrinking amounts of time we spend together without digital distraction, or the continuously increasing pressure to do more- especially during the holidays.
 Deliberate acts of letting go of the need to get things done and creating more opportunities to laugh together, experience nature, or eat something new is how we speak love with our attention.

 Another easy way to remember your intention to give your presence is to live sensuously.
 By bringing as many of our senses as possible into a moment, we provide more sensory data for our brain to process, which in turn creates the mental depth to transform every moment into a treasured memory.